plausible/docs/docs/integration-guides.md

 [Drupal](https://www.drupal.org/project/plausible): A Drupal module for Plausible.
 Allows you to ignore tracking on certain pages and by certain user roles.
 Built and maintained by Dane Rossenrode of [Touchdreams](https://touchdreams.co.za/).

+## First party connection (proxy)

+You can run Plasible as a first party connection from your domain name.
+[Learn more here](/proxy/introduction.md).

 ## Flatpak

 [Plausible Flatpak App](https://flathub.org/apps/details/com.cassidyjames.plausible): Linux app for Plausible.
 Built and maintained by [Cassidy James Blaede](https://cassidyjames.com/).